 How does a MBA degree influence career mobility and advancement in North Carolina?

 An MBA degree in North Carolina significantly enhances career mobility and advancement opportunities.
-According to the Graduate Management Admission Council, MBA graduates nationwide see a median salary increase of about 75% compared to pre-MBA earnings, and this trend holds true in North Carolina's growing job market.
+According to the Graduate Management Admission Council (GMAC), MBA graduates in the U.S. experience a median salary increase of 65% compared to their pre-MBA earnings.
+In North Carolina's diverse economy, which includes finance, technology, and healthcare sectors, this degree is highly valued by employers.

 How does studying for a MBA degree in North Carolina prepare for interdisciplinary roles?